 Icelandic wool is a fantastic material with many advantageous properties. Ístex puts an emphasis on design and product development to find exciting opportunities.
 We are fortunate to offer new paths that elevate the spirit of Icelandic wool.

-Ístex is taking part in the current exhibition 100% Wool at the Museum of Design and Applied Arts.
+Ístex was taking part in the exhibition 100% Wool at the Museum of Design and Applied Arts.

 Ull er gull / Wool is valuable